 For further information about planning application consultation please visit our planning consultations page

 After an applications consultation period has expired, the case officer will complete a full evaluation of the application and agree the appropriate decision level for the application.

 During the evaluation, the officer will assess the application against local, regional and national policies, advice and comments received in the consultation and other information, including:

 - Observations from visiting the site

-- Relevant planning policies contained in the Council's Local Development Framework and in Supplementary Planning Documents
+- Relevant planning policies contained in the Council's Local Plan and adopted documents

 - National and regional planning policies